A/B testing feature allows publishers and game studios to check different logics in their games and decide what works best for their game.

 - The confirmation that all settings were set is sent from the game to GOW.

 - GOW collects the player statistics in the context of the experiment and the group until the experiment will be completed.
 The statistic is presented in the experiment report.
+The results for each group are compared with the results for Group A.

 - When the experiment is completed, GOW SDK sends a special callback about it.
 After that, the behavior changes can be canceled on the game side.